xStarbound/xStarbound/doc/lua/player.md

 ---

-#### `void` player.sendChat(`String` text, `String` sendMode, `Maybe<bool>` suppressBubble)
+#### `void` player.sendChat(`String` text, `String` sendMode, `Maybe<bool>` suppressBubble, `Maybe<JsonObject>` metadata)

+> _Note:_ Sending, transporting and receiving chat metadata requires xStarbound v3.5.3+ on _both_ the sending and receiving clients _and_ on the server, _all_ running in xStarbound networking mode (not legacy mode!).
+Due to network compatibility issues, sending, transporting and receiving OpenStarbound v0.1.9+ chat metadata are _not_ supported by xStarbound!
+(An xStarbound server or host _must_ be running in legacy mode to accept connections from OpenStarbound clients without errors.)

-Sends a chat message, *skipping* client-side command processing.
+Sends a chat message, _skipping_ client-side command processing.
 Arguments are as follows:

 - `text`: The text to send.
 - `sendMode`: If specified, may be any one of `"Local"`, `"Broadcast"` or `"Party"` (anything else resolves to `"Local"`).
 Defaults to `"Local"`.
 - `suppressBubble`: If `true`, no chat bubble is spawned when the chat message is sent.

-The message will be sent immediately regardless of whether the player is primary or secondary, but the chat bubble will always spawn above the *primary* player.
+The message will be sent immediately regardless of whether the player is primary or secondary, but the chat bubble (if any) will always spawn above the _primary_ player.

 Identical in functionality to `chat.send` (see `interface.md`).